+[Committee name]

+Parliament House

+Macquarie Street

-Committee name Parliament House Macquarie Street SYDNEY NSW 2000
+SYDNEY NSW 2000

-However you lodge your submission it must include the name, address (email or postal) and contact telephone number of the person(s) or organisation making the submission.
-This is helpful if the committee needs to contact you about your submission.
+However you lodge your submission it must include the name and contact details of the person(s) or organisation making the submission.
+This allows the committee to contact you about your submission.